adnair2024/blog-source/content/post/stationary.md

 In a world where we use technology all day, I think using physical writing tools is really beneficial.
 I wake up every morning and write in my journal, about the day before.
-This helps me keep filter the import parts of the previous day in my mind, and also is a nice part of my daily routine that helps me stay active.
+This helps me filter the important parts of the previous day in my mind, and also is a nice part of my daily routine that helps me stay active.
 In this article, I'll show the physical tools I use in my day to day life.
 Below, I'll provide Amazon links to the products I've purchased.